County Guide

 Oakland

 Oakland (est. pop.
-440,000 — U.S. Census Bureau, 2023 ACS) is the county seat and the anchor of Alameda County's court system.
-It generates the highest court filing volume in the county by a significant margin.
-Oakland's Black community — historically one of the largest west of Chicago — has produced a civil rights and legal culture that has driven significant expungement and record sealing activity.
-The gentrification of West Oakland and Uptown has accelerated address turnover significantly over the past decade.
-The port and logistics economy creates a working-class workforce distinct from the tech workers in the Tri-Valley.
+440,000 — U.S. Census Bureau, 2023 ACS) is the county seat and generates the county's highest court filing volume.
+Oakland's gentrification of West Oakland and Uptown has accelerated address turnover significantly over the past decade.
+The expungement activity described above is most pronounced here.
+The port and logistics economy creates a working-class workforce distinct from Fremont's tech community.
+Oakland Police Department and Alameda County Sheriff maintain separate arrest record systems.

 Berkeley

 Berkeley (est. pop.
-123,000 — U.S. Census Bureau, 2023 ACS) is home to UC Berkeley and has one of the highest concentrations of graduate students and academic professionals of any city its size in the United States.
-UC Berkeley's approximately 45,000 enrolled students create persistent stale address data — Berkeley addresses in databases for former students may predate graduation by a decade.
-The university's international student population (roughly 20% of enrollment) adds name-variant complexity for Asian surnames specifically.
+123,000 — U.S. Census Bureau, 2023 ACS) is home to UC Berkeley with approximately 45,000 enrolled students.
+Student-era Berkeley addresses persist in databases for years after graduation — any Berkeley address should be verified for currency before relying on it as a current anchor.
+The university's international student population adds name-variant complexity for East and South Asian surnames.

 Fremont

 Fremont (est. pop.
-235,000 — U.S. Census Bureau, 2023 ACS) is Alameda County's second-largest city and has the highest concentration of South Asian residents of any Bay Area city — over 35% of Fremont's population is of South Asian descent, primarily from India.
-Tesla's primary manufacturing plant is located in Fremont, creating a large manufacturing and tech-adjacent workforce.
-The surname-frequency challenge for Indian surnames is even more pronounced in Fremont than in San Jose — "Patel" searches in Fremont require date of birth as a mandatory filter.
+235,000 — U.S. Census Bureau, 2023 ACS) is Alameda County's second-largest city with the highest South Asian concentration of any Bay Area city — over 35% of the population is of South Asian descent.
+Tesla's primary manufacturing plant is in Fremont.
+The surname-frequency challenge for Indian surnames is more severe in Fremont than in most California cities.
+Fremont cases are heard at the Fremont Hall of Justice for criminal matters.

 Hayward

 Hayward (est. pop.
-160,000 — U.S. Census Bureau, 2023 ACS) is a working-class city in the central part of the county with a large Latino community and Cal State East Bay campus.
-Hayward has above-average violent crime rates by Bay Area standards.
-It anchors one of the county's branch courthouse locations.
-Searches anchored to Hayward will encounter more result volume in the court portal than Fremont or Pleasanton searches.
+160,000 — U.S. Census Bureau, 2023 ACS) is a working-class city in central Alameda County with a large Latino community and Cal State East Bay campus.
+Hayward has above-average violent crime rates by Bay Area standards and anchors one of the county's branch courthouse locations.
+Searches anchored to Hayward will encounter more result volume than Fremont or Pleasanton searches.

 Common search scenarios